 If you are hiking about nature trails to get to your locations, you will want to consider clothing that is practical and appropriate for that surrounding.
 Or, for a little extra contrast, maybe really dress it up with a suit and tie and wonderful dress to strike a visual contrast with the rustic surroundings.
 Again, talk with your photographer beforehand about such ideas and get their input.
 A little planning always helps.

 Classic, Timeless Styles

 Great pictures last a long, long time so be sure your clothing choices will age gracefully.
-What is the fashionable trend today can easily be tomorrow’s parachute pants.
+What is the fashion trend today can easily be tomorrow’s parachute pants?
 So stow away the Ed Hardy shirts.